Home » Addiction » Drug » Statistics » New Jersey

 Total82977286074320327795844657511233729

-Note: The percentages (%) are not included in this table for readability.
-The table provides a comprehensive view of the substance abuse landscape in New Jersey, highlighting the need for targeted interventions in specific counties.
+The table provides a comprehensive view of the substance abuse landscape in New Jersey, highlighting how many people are admitted to rehab by county.
 This data is crucial for healthcare providers, policymakers, and community organizations aiming to tackle substance abuse issues effectively.
 Data courtesy of NJ.gov Substance Abuse Overview 2021 Statewide.

 The numbers paint a vivid picture, but they also underscore the resilience of New Jersey’s communities.
 Behind each statistic is a testament to the human spirit’s ability to overcome, the dedication of healthcare professionals, and the unwavering support of families and loved ones.